Harmont & Blaine: History

-Economic and financial outcomes
+In 2020, Harmont & Blaine became official style partner of AC Milan.
+In 2021, the brand released a special AC Milan capsule collection as part of the collaboration.

+Finances

 The company shows a positive increase of 5.7% at the end of the 2014 financial year with a turnover of 75 million EUR, confirming the stable trend of growth of the last ten years.

 The first reference market is Italy, which represents (in 2014) 81% of the firm's revenues, equal to 59.3 million EUR with a growth of 3.7% compared to 57.1 million EUR in 2013.
 Extra UE sales produced a growth of 22.5% compared to the results of 2013 in the face of a stable market in Europe (especially in Italy).
 In 2014, the revenue associated with the royalties were around 1.36 million EUR, which testified that the two product lines Junior and Shoes were proceeding with a positive trend of growth.

 The margin income of the company in 2014: